 - Mixing and Matching lights can create a fire hazard; keep outside lights outdoors and inside lights indoors.

-- Discard any light strings that have cracks, exposed wire or loose connections.
+- Discard any light strings that have cracks, exposed wire, or loose connections.

 - Do not connect more than three sets of lights to an extension cord.